jackonshiundu/Advanced-JAva/README.md

 # StreamAPI.java

-This Java program demonstrates how to use the Stream API to process a list of integers in a functional programming style.
-The program showcases how to filter, map, sort, and print elements from a list using various methods provided by the Stream API.
+This Java program demonstrates the use of Stream API for processing sequences of data in a functional style.
+The program focuses on applying various stream operations such as filtering, mapping, sorting, and reducing on a list of integers.
+Additionally, it compares the performance of sequential and parallel streams when processing a large dataset (10,000 random integers).

-Key Features
+Key Concepts Demonstrated
-List Creation: A list of integers is created using Arrays.asList.
+Stream Creation: Converting a collection (such as a list) into a stream to perform functional operations.
 Stream Operations:
-filter: Filters out odd numbers from the list.
-map: Multiplies each even number by 2.
-sorted: Sorts the modified list in ascending order.
-forEach: Iterates over the sorted stream and prints each element.
+Filtering (e.g., selecting even numbers),
+Mapping (e.g., doubling values),
+Sorting (arranging values in ascending order), Reducing (e.g., summing values).
+Sequential vs Parallel Streams: Performance comparison between sequential and parallel streams using large datasets.
-Code Explanation
+Code Breakdown

+1. List Initialization and Stream Creation
-List Initialization: The program starts by creating a list of integers.
+    The program begins by creating a list of integers, nums, which is defined as:

     List<Integer> nums = Arrays.asList(3, 76, 89, 8, 47, 4);
-Stream Creation: A stream is created from the list to enable functional-style operations.

-Stream<Integer> s1 = nums.stream();
-Filtering Even Numbers: Using the filter method, the program filters out odd numbers.
+    This list is processed using Java's Stream API, which is used to transform or filter elements in a functional way.

+2. Sequential Stream Operations

+    The program demonstrates several stream operations on the nums list:

+    Filter: It filters out the even numbers using the filter() method.

     Stream<Integer> s2 = s1.filter(n -> n % 2 == 0);
-Mapping to Double the Values: The map method multiplies each even number by 2.
+    Map: The filtered elements are then doubled using the map() method.

     Stream<Integer> s3 = s2.map(n -> n \* 2);
-Sorting: The resulting stream is sorted in ascending order using the sorted method.
+    Sorted: The doubled elements are sorted in ascending order using the sorted() method.

     Stream<Integer> s4 = s3.sorted();
-Printing Results: Finally, the program uses forEach to print each element of the sorted stream.
+    ForEach: Finally, the program prints out each element of the sorted stream using the forEach() method:

     s4.forEach(n -> System.out.println(n));

+3. Parallel Stream Operations

+        To demonstrate the performance difference, the program generates a list of 10,000 random integers.
+This large dataset is then processed using both sequential and parallel streams.

+        Sequential Stream:
+        Sequential Processing: The program processes the list sequentially (one element at a time) using the stream() method.
+        The sum of the doubled values is calculated using mapToInt() and sum().
+        The time taken for this operation is recorded using System.currentTimeMillis():

+        long startseq = System.currentTimeMillis();
+        int sum = numbers.stream().map(i -> { Thread.sleep(1); return i \* 2; }).mapToInt(i -> i).sum();
+        long endSeq = System.currentTimeMillis();
+        Parallel Stream:
+        Parallel Processing: The same operation is performed on the list, but this time using the parallelStream() method, which processes the elements concurrently across multiple threads.
+        The time taken for this operation is similarly recorded.

+        long startpara = System.currentTimeMillis();
+        int sum1 = numbers.parallelStream().map(i -> { Thread.sleep(1); return i \* 2; }).mapToInt(i -> i).sum();
+        long endpara = System.currentTimeMillis(); 4.
+Output
+        The program prints the sum of the doubled values from both the sequential and parallel streams.
+        It also prints the time taken by each stream to process the data, allowing for a comparison of their performance:

+        System.out.println("seq ->" + (endSeq - startseq));
+        System.out.println("par ->" + (endpara - startpara)); 5.
+Conclusion and Performance Insights
+        The program compares the execution time for sequential and parallel streams.
+It typically demonstrates that parallel streams are faster for large datasets because they can take advantage of multiple processor cores.
+However, for smaller datasets, the overhead of managing parallel tasks can sometimes make sequential streams faster or just as fast.

+    Key Takeaways
+    Stream API enables functional-style operations on collections, improving code readability and conciseness.
+    Operations like filter(), map(), and sorted() allow for efficient processing without modifying the original collection.
+    Sequential Streams: Process data one element at a time.
+    Parallel Streams: Divide the data processing among multiple threads, offering potential performance benefits for large datasets.
+    Performance Comparison: Parallel streams are often more efficient for big data but may have overhead for smaller datasets.
     Expected Output
-When you run the program, the output will be a sorted list of even integers, each multiplied by 2:
+    After executing the program, the expected output would look like this (values may vary):

 8
 16
 152
-152
-Notes
-Streams in Java are single-use.
-After a stream has been processed, it cannot be reused.
-In this example, the original list is not modified, but each operation creates a new stream.
-The program could easily be extended to include other stream operations like reduce, distinct, etc.
+987508
+987508
+seq ->13494
+par ->3513
+(again the output varies because its a random function generated values) The printed numbers are the even integers from the original list, each doubled and sorted.
+The execution time for both sequential and parallel streams is printed, showing the performance difference.